CSRG-Group/dcs-notes.github.io/cs139/PHP.md

 PHP is a server side scripting language

-stands for PHP hypertext programing (go and figure what that stands for)
+Stands for PHP hypertext programing (go and figure what that stands for)

-released in 1995
+Released in 1995

-has its issues:
+Has some issues:

 * 30% of vulnerabilities are related to PHP
 * Sloppy code leads to errors.